fritzfurher567/Discord-Bot/README.md

-# Complete Discord Bot Guide — Every Feature Explained
+# Complete Discord Bot Guide

-**Made by Fritz**
+Made by Fritz

-This guide covers every single command, setting, and feature in the bot.
-Copy-paste examples are included for each one.
+This guide walks you through every single command in the bot.
+All examples are copy-paste ready.

 ---